Your FDI Partner in the Netherlands

-As an operational unit of the Dutch Ministry of Economic Affairs and Climate Policy, NFIA helps and advises foreign companies in the various stages of establishing, rolling out and expanding their international activities in the Netherlands.
-NFIA is your first port of call, connecting you with regional partners in the Invest in Holland Network as well as resources and tools needed to make investment decisions.
+As an operational unit of the Dutch Ministry of Economic Affairs and Climate Policy, NFIA helps and advises foreign companies across the various stages of expansion.
+Our services are free and independent.
+Consider NFIA your partner, connecting you regionally across the Invest in Holland Network, with the resources and tools needed to make investment decisions.

-- Providing up-to-date, customized information on the Netherlands in general, relevant business locations, Dutch legislation and tax regulations, labor issues, permit procedures, governmental incentives and many other subjects during preliminary in-person meetings.
+- Current, customized information on the Netherlands, relevant business locations, Dutch legislation and tax regulations, labor law, permit procedures, governmental incentives and much more through in-person or digital meetings.

-- Presenting concrete solutions that simplify and optimize establishment in the Netherlands.
+- Practical solutions that simplify and optimize establishment in the Netherlands.

-- Offering tailor-made support by NFIA specialists in the agri/food, chemical, IT, high tech systems, life sciences & health and other sectors.
+- Personalized support by NFIA specialists in the agrifood, chemical industry, IT & Tech, high tech systems, life sciences & health, energy and other sectors.

-In addition to our headquarters in The Hague, NFIA maintains 29 offices across the United Kingdom, France, Turkey, the United States of America, Canada, Brazil, South Africa, Israel, the United Arab Emirates, India, Singapore, Malaysia, Thailand, Australia, China, Taiwan, South Korea and Japan.
+In addition to our headquarters in The Hague, NFIA maintains 26 offices across the United Kingdom, France, Germany, Turkey, the United States of America, Canada, South Africa, Israel, the United Arab Emirates, India, Singapore, Australia, China, Taiwan, South Korea and Japan.